malkia101/MALKIAGLAM/README.md

 # MalkiaGlam

-MalkiaGlam is an e-commerce platform that provides beauty products, fashion items, and salon services like nail appointments and hair braiding.
+MalkiaGlam is an e-commerce platform that provides beauty products and salon services like nail appointments and hair braiding.
 It combines online shopping with a simple and effective booking system for beauty treatments.
 This platform has been created by ***Queen Njoki Waweru***

 ## Project Overview
 MalkiaGlam is a web-based platform designed to provide beauty enthusiasts with a seamless shopping and booking experience.
 The platform includes:
-- A **homepage** showcasing featured products.
+- **home page** showcasing featured products.
+- **about page** tells more about the business and the year that it was founded.
-- **Service pages** for booking nail salon appointments, hair braiding, makeup, and more.
+- **Service page** for booking nail salon appointments, hair braiding, makeup, and more.
-- A **shopping cart** for purchasing products.
+- **shopping cart** for purchasing products.
 - **Local storage integration** to persist user data (e.g., cart items, appointments) across sessions.

 ## Features